NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

     * Simplifying the configuration to fewer declarations by using broader package ID prefixes or [setting a default source](#setting-default-sources) where possible.
     * Verifying the source each package was restored from by checking the [metadata files in the global packages folder or reviewing the restore logs](https://devblogs.microsoft.com/nuget/performance-and-polish-with-nuget-5-9/).

+#### Automated onboarding using tool

+For large solution with a many packages above manual onboarding could be time consuming and error prone.
+We developed [NuGet.PackageSourceMapper tool](https://www.nuget.org/packages/NuGet.PackageSourceMapper) automatically generate a NuGet.config for you based on your project’s known packages and sources.
+The package source mapper tool requires you to have completed a successful package restore in which it will read each respective `.nupkg.metadata` file generated as part of your build to best understand how you map your respective packages and sources.
+Tool not only covers top dependencies it also considers all the transitive dependencies when generating mapping.
+Tool has several option how to generate mapping pattern depending on your need, please check [blog post](https://devblogs.microsoft.com/nuget/quickly-map-your-nuget-packages-to-sources) and tool's [readme instruction](https://www.nuget.org/packages/NuGet.PackageSourceMapper#readme-body-tab) for more details.

 For an idea of how your source mappings may look like, refer to our [samples repo](https://github.com/NuGet/Samples/tree/main/PackageSourceMappingExample).

 > [!Note]
 > This feature is in active development.
 We appreciate you trying it out and providing any feedback you may have at [NuGet/Home](https://github.com/nuget/home/issues).